Cathy Richardson

 Director, Flight Projects Directorate

 Prior to joining FPD, Cathy served as the Program Manager of NASA’s Earth Systematic Missions Program, responsible for the management and coordination of all systematic Earth observation missions and the Reimbursable Projects Program for U.S. partner agency funded projects.
-In this role, she also served as the Associate Director of Flight Projects for Earth Science Projects at GSFC supervising GSFC project managers.
+In this role, she also served as GSFC’s Associate Director for the Earth Science Projects Division supervising numerous project managers.
 She provided oversight for multiple projects in all phases of formulation and implementation, including mission studies and operations.
-She coordinated a number of international and interagency partnerships and collaborates with other NASA field centers.
-She also focused on assessing cross cutting technical issues and risks across Earth science projects and provided regular reporting to both GSFC management and NASA Headquarters.
+She coordinated a number of international and interagency partnerships and collaborated with other NASA field centers.
+She developed a number of critical tools to provide programmatic assessments of technical, cost, and schedule performance that allowed in-depth forecasting and trending of project performance.
+She also focused on assessing cross cutting technical issues and risks across Earth science projects and provided regular reporting to both GSFC and NASA management.

-She has in-depth experience with GSFC in-house instrument development, serving as the Instrument Project Manager of the Advanced Topographic Laser Altimeter System, the largest and most complex instrument built by GSFC, from its Preliminary Design Review through environmental testing.
-Through her leadership, a comprehensive rebaseline was performed, resulting in a new commitment that was met by the instrument delivery.
+She has in-depth experience with GSFC in-house instrument development, having served as the Instrument Project Manager of the Advanced Topographic Laser Altimeter System, GSFC’s largest and most complex instrument at that time, from its Preliminary Design Review through environmental testing.
 Cathy also served as the in-house Instrument Manager for the Thermal Infrared Sensor, leading its development from inception to delivery, meeting all technical and programmatic commitments.
-Based on her experience leading these two instruments and demonstrated ability to meet commitments, she was asked to develop the cost and schedule estimating and programmatic monitoring modules for GSFC’s Product Development Lead training.
-Additionally, Cathy was the Instrument Manager for two contracted instruments, the Space Environment In-Situ Suite and the Solar Imaging Suite, for the Geostationary Operational Environmental Satellite (GOES-R) series during its formulation phase; and for two contracted instrument series, the High Resolution Infrared Radiation Sounder instruments and the Advanced High Resolution Radiometers, for the Polar Orbiting Operational nvironmental Satellite project.
-She also previously served as the Chief of the Instrument Management and Systems Office.
+Additionally, Cathy was the Instrument Manager for two contracted instruments, the Space Environment In-Situ Suite and the Solar Imaging Suite, for the Geostationary Operational Environmental Satellite (GOES-R) series during its formulation phase; and for two contracted instrument series, the High Resolution Infrared Radiation Sounder instruments and the Advanced High Resolution Radiometers, for the Polar Orbiting Operational Environmental Satellite project.
+She also previously served as the Chief of the Instrument Management and Systems Office within GSFC’s Engineering and Technology Directorate.